irmen/Pyro5/docs/source/servercode.rst

     :type objectId: str or None
     :param force: optional flag to force registration, normally Pyro checks if an object had already been registered.
         If you set this to True, the previous registration (if present) will be silently overwritten.
+    :param weak: only store weak reference to the object, automatically unregistering it when it is garbage-collected.
+Without this, the daemon will keep the object alive by having it stored in its mapping, preventing garbage-collection until manual unregistration.
     :type force: bool
     :returns: an uri for the object
     :rtype: :class:`Pyro5.core.URI`